 But before we get to the meal, there are guests to greet.
 And that means bubbles.

 Welcoming Your Guests

 Bubbles make the bash!
-Sparkling wine and champagne cocktails are always a festive way to kick off the party Nothing compares on special occasions.
+Sparkling wine and champagne cocktails are always a festive way to kick off the party.
+Nothing compares on special occasions.

 How do you choose to sparkle?
 There's true French Champagne, of course.
 Wonderful, yes, but pricey.
 For a less expensive burst of bubbles, try Italian Prosecco.
 It's also festive and flavorful -- and makes great champagne cocktails.
 Another good value is Cava, the sparkling wine from Catalonia, Spain.
-Beyond Champagne, delicious (and cheaper) French bubbles can be found in regions like Burgundy, Alsace, and the Loire -- look for the word Crémant on labels.
+In France, beyond Champagne, delicious (and cheaper) French bubbles can be found in regions like Burgundy, Alsace, and the Loire -- look for the word Crémant on labels.
 And if you want to keep closer to home for this most American meal, select sparkling wines from the United States -- California, Oregon, Washington, New York, and New Mexico are making some real winners.

 - Nectar of the Gods - A Champagne Beverage

 Wines to Pair with Thanksgiving Appetizers

 Hang on to those bubbles for a bit.
 Fact is, sparkling wine is so much more than a toasting wine.
 It's a perfect partner for food.
 Its frisky acidity keeps the palate refreshed and on alert for whatever comes next.
 Bubbles are terrific partners with appetizers, including these.